LauraP-UK/TrajectoryDisplay/README.md

 It is not up to date with current Minecraft specs, it is not expected to compile in its current state, due to it being an older version of the larger project.<br>

 Examples of this project in action can be seen here:<br>
-Simple arc for consistent velocity items (Snowballs, Enderpearls, Eggs...): https://youtu.be/SrXF0cJ690g?si=EWIgUiFxC4dubZRs<br>
+Simple Arc for consistent velocity items (Snowballs, Enderpearls, Eggs...): https://youtu.be/SrXF0cJ690g?si=EWIgUiFxC4dubZRs<br>
 Dynamic Arc for variable velocity items (Arrows): https://youtu.be/zpDy1PJ6yes?si=FJqR8IObU4jlk2rh<br>
 <br>
 Notes:<br>